Home|Barnet & London Walks|Calendar|Exploring London & Beyond|Your Guide |About Barnet|Contact & Enquiry facebook

 Meet outside Elstree & Borehamwood railway station (easily reached from High Barnet on the 107 bus).

-• ‘Dickens in North London Birthday Tour’
+• Young Charles Dickens ‘Dickens in North London Birthday Walk’

 Looking at the huge number of links with North London in Dickens's life and work – and his remarkable birthday celebrations.